olist/work-at-olist-data/README.md

 # Work at Olist - BS&A

 [Olist](https://olist.com/) is the largest department store of Brazilian marketplaces.
 We connect small businesses to channels without hassle and with a single contract.
-We have connected more than 3.4 thousand sellers to stores like Americanas.com, Ponto Frio, Walmart, Submarino, Mercado Livre, among others.
+We have connected more than 4.1 thousand sellers to stores like Americanas.com, Ponto Frio, Walmart, Submarino, Mercado Livre, Amazon, among others.

 ## Business Science and Analytics (BS&A)
 The Olist Business Science and Analytics (BS&A) was structured to subsidize business strategies and improve the operational efficiency through the use of analytics techniques and to be a trustworthy source of information.
 The BS&A team consists of data scientists, data engineers, data analysts, business analysts and developers.